Professor of Social Anthropology with focus on Southeastern and Eastern Europe.

 Master student in East-West Studies.

+Claudia was a team member of seeFField in the winter term 2022-2023 and responsible for producing multimedia content for #SciComm.
 She completed her BA in Intercultural West Slavic Studies at the University of Leipzig.
 She focuses on linguistics, cultural studies, and political science, being especially interested in Poland and Hungary.
-In seeFField, she is responsible for producing multimedia content for #SciComm.
 She would like to work in the field of political and historical education for young people, sharing her knowledge and getting to know the views of the youth about political and historical events.